Edward Bruce: Battle of Faughart

-Then in the late summer of 1318, Sir John de Bermingham with his army began a march against Edward de Brus.
+Then in the late summer of 1318, Sir John de Bermingham with his army began a march against Edward.
 On 14 October 1318, the Scots-Irish army was badly defeated at the Battle of Faughart by de Bermingham's forces.
-Edward was killed, his body being quartered and sent to various towns in Ireland, and his head being delivered to King Edward II.
-The Annals of Ulster (erroneously under the year 1315) summed up the hostile feeling held by many among the Anglo-Irish and Irish alike of Edward de Brus:"Edward de Brus, the destroyer of Ireland in general, both Foreigners and Gaels, was killed by the Foreigners of Ireland by dint of fighting at Dun-Delgan.
+Edward was killed, his body being quartered and the parts sent to various towns in Ireland, and his head being delivered to King Edward II.
+In the Annals of Ulster (erroneously under the year 1315) the hostility towards Edward Bruce among both the Anglo-Irish and Irish alike is evident:"Edward de Brus, the destroyer of Ireland in general, both Foreigners and Gaels, was killed by the Foreigners of Ireland by dint of fighting at Dun-Delgan.
 And there were killed in his company Mac Ruaidhri, king of Insi-Gall Hebrides and Mac Domhnaill, king of Argyll, together with slaughter of the Men of Scotland around him.
 And there was not done from the beginning of the world a deed that was better for the Men of Ireland than that deed.
 For there came death and loss of people during his time in all Ireland in general for the space of three years and a half and people undoubtedly used to eat each other throughout Ireland."